r5valkyrie/docs/docs/mrvn-radiant.md

 Prerequisites:
 - Download the necessary dependencies at https://github.com/r5valkyrie/MRVN-WinDeps (latest release)
 - Make sure you have Visual Studio 2026 installed with the C++ development packages and MSVC
+- MRVN-Radiant Resources (models, textures, shaders): will be uploaded to a GitHub repository in the future

 Instructions:
 1) Clone the R5V MRVN-Radiant Repo at https://github.com/r5valkyrie/MRVN-Radiant